-OPO stands for "One per Overflight" and means that only one (real or estimated) measurement shall remain as the representative of a waterbody overflight.
-It is an "N to 1" operation that reduces L2WM data down to L3 by applying appropriate operators onto L2 variables (e.g., time, lon, lat, water_level, etc.) in order to produce L3 data that contain only one record per L2 overflight group.
-Hence, L3's time, lon and lat variables are of different length and values than their L2 counterparts.
-Regarding the Water Level variables specifically, the reduction operator is the median of the L2 valid measurements.
+OPO stands for "One per Overflight" and means that only one (real or calculated/estimated) measurement shall remain as the representative of an OVF group.
+It is an "N to 1" operation that reduces L2 data down to L3 by applying appropriate operators onto the L2 variables (e.g., time, lon, lat, water\level, etc.) in order to produce L3 data that contain only one record per L2 OVF group.
+Hence, L3's time, lon and lat variables are of different length than their L2 counterparts.
+Regarding the Water Level variables specifically, the reduction operator is the median of the preserved L2 measurements.